UkDopham/Bank_App_DOPHAM/README.md

 <img src="img/account_details_page.jpg" width="200">

 > When we click on an account in the Accoutns page we can see its details inside a new page.

+## A list of technologies used within the project:
+- Enigma : Version 1.0.0.8
+- Gson : Version 2.8.5

+## Permissions
+-  ACCES_NETWORK_STATE : to check if the app is connected to the internet.
+-  INTERNET : to connect to the internet